 Another reason for tears and holes occurring is sitting on the side and end of the bed.
 The pressure of your body could cause the integrity of the mattress to fail.
 Use an air mattress only for sleeping on – lay on it only in a normal sleeping position.
 Then your body weight will be distributed evenly over the area of the mattress and not focused on just one spot.
 When you buy an air mattress, make sure that it comes with an air pump and that the air pressure inside the mattress is adjustable.

-If you are looking for a good air mattress or air bed, then check out our 10 Best Air Mattresses in 2019 Review.
+If you are looking for a good air mattress or air bed, then check out our 10 Best Air Mattresses Review.
 This includes a Buyer’s Guide and our choice of the ten best air mattresses currently available this year.
 If you plan on sleeping on an air bed every night, then we recommend you make your choice from these ten.